Lorenagubaira/exercise-starwars-blog-api/README.md

 (you will need to have a database installed and python 3.7+ installed if you do it locally but all of that it's already installed on Gitpod)

-The boiplerplate's README files has a video on how to start and complete your API.
+The boiplerplate's README files have a video on how to start and complete your API.

 🐍 For python: There is an interactive tutorial on how to build a [Flask API](https://github.com/breatheco-de/python-flask-api-tutorial), it's a similar process but instead of `tasks` here you will be dealing with `people` and `planets`.